 - Tofu, firm – 832mg per 250ml cup

 - Reduced-fat soy milk – 367mg per 250ml cup

 - Dried figs – 160mg per 6 figs

 - Soy beans, canned – 106mg per 200g cup

 - Chickpeas, canned – 90mg per 200g cup

 Where to get more information

-If you’d like to get an idea of your risk of osteoporosis, take the quick self-assessment at Know Your Bones, an initiative of Osteoporosis Australia and the Garvan Institute of Medical Research.
+If you’d like to get an idea of your risk of osteoporosis, take the quick self-assessment at Know Your Bones, an initiative of Healthy Bones Australia and the Garvan Institute of Medical Research.
 See your doctor if you’re concerned about the results.

-Ask your doctor about your bone health and if a bone mineral density test might benefit you.
-If so, you may qualify for it to be reimbursed under the Medicare Benefits Scheme.
-It’s a quick and painless body scan that measures the density of your bones — low density can increase the risk of fractures.
+Ask your doctor about your bone health and whether it would be a good idea for you to have a bone mineral density test.
+If so, you may qualify to be reimbursed under the Medicare Benefits Scheme.
+It’s a quick and painless body scan that measures the density of your bones.
+Low density can increase the risk of fractures.